 Property Use Bylaws

-Property use issues impact living conditions for residents, businesses, and visitors to our city.
-Unsightly properties, noise, and graffiti can impact neighbourhoods and the general enjoyment of our community.
+Property use issues impact living conditions for residents, businesses and visitors to our City.
+Things like unsightly properties, noise and graffiti can impact neighbourhoods and the general enjoyment of our community.

 The City of Surrey passes property bylaws on safety, maintenance, beautification, liveability and sustainability to establish standards for all property owners to follow.